 Abstract

 Hydrogenotrophic methanogenesis occurs in multiple environments ranging from the intestinal tracts of animals to anaerobic sediments and hot springs.
 Energy conservation in hydrogenotrophic methanogens was long a mystery; only recently, it was reported that net energy conservation for growth depends on electron bifurcation.
 In this work we focus on Methanococcus maripaludis, a well-studied hydrogenotrophic marine methanogen.
 To better understand hydrogenotrophic methanogenesis and compare it with methyltrophic methanogenesis that utilizes oxidative phosphorylation rather than electron bifurcation, we have built iMR540, a genome scale metabolic reconstruction that accounts for 540 of the 1722 protein-coding genes of M. maripaludis strain S2.
 Our reconstructed metabolic network uses recent literature to not only represent the central electron bifurcation reaction, but also to incorporate vital biosynthesis and assimilation pathways, including unique cofactor and coenzyme syntheses.
-We show that our model accurately predicts experimental growth and gene knockout data.
+We show that our model accurately predicts experimental growth and gene knockout data with 90% accuracy and a Matthews Correlation Coefficient of 0.67.
 Furthermore, we use our metabolic network reconstruction to probe the implications of electron bifurcation by showing its essentiality, as well as investigating the effects of ferredoxin specificity on the network.
 Additionally, we demonstrate a method of applying thermodynamic constraints to a metabolic model to quickly estimate overall free energy changes between what comes in and out of the cell.
 Finally, we describe a novel reconstruction-specific computational toolbox we created to improve usability.
 Together, our results provide a computational network for exploring hydrogenotrophic methanogenesis and confirm the importance of electron bifurcation in this process.

 Importance